 Some articles mention that King Charles II established a standard ratio for tankards, called the “imperial pint,” which measured 568 millilitres in the 17th Century.
 However, I don’t believe that is the truth.

-The real standardisation of the pint came with the British Imperial system, established in the 1824 Weights and Measures Act.
+What I have found is that the real standardisation of the pint came with the British Imperial system, established in the 1824 Weights and Measures Act.
 This system defined the imperial pint in terms of the gallon, which was set to be precisely 277.42 cubic inches of distilled water weighed in air, with a brass weight at 62 degrees Fahrenheit and a barometric pressure of 30 inches of mercury.
 One gallon was defined to contain eight pints, making the imperial pint equal to 20 imperial fluid ounces or about 568.26 ml.
-This was all during the reign of King George IV to ensure standardisation across the British Empire.
+This was all during the reign of King George IV to ensure standardisation across the British Empire (the one after the one in Hamilton).

 Metrication and Modern Use